 Cleaning Cast Iron

-If you have burnt food on the inside of your Dutch oven you can firstly use a plastic scraper to lift the food off.
-After you have removed the larger parts of the food from the oven you can then add water to the Dutch oven covering the burnt food left in the oven.
+If you have burnt food inside your Dutch oven, you can use a plastic scraper to lift the food off.
+After you have removed the larger parts of the food from the oven, add water to the Dutch oven, covering the burnt food left in the oven.

-Bring the water to the boil, this should loosen this burnt on food.
-Let the water cool slightly tip out and wipe out any of the residue left in the oven.
+Bring the water to a boil, this should loosen this burnt-on food.
+Let the water cool slightly, tip out, and wipe out any residue left in the oven.

-If there is still residue on the inside of your oven you can use some salt.
-Using kosher salt sprinkle it over the oven, then using a damp cotton cloth gently remove the food that is still remaining.
-After all the food has been removed rinse the Dutch oven well and dry immediately.
+If there is still residue inside your oven, you can use some salt.
+Using kosher salt, sprinkle it over the oven, then using a damp cotton cloth, gently remove the food that is remaining.
+After all the food has been removed, rinse the Dutch oven well and dry immediately.

-Your cast-iron Dutch oven can now be re-seasoned, which after what it would have just been through is very important.
-Due to the fact that the seasoning would be compromised.
+Your cast-iron Dutch oven can now be re-seasoned, which, after what it would have just been through, is very important because the seasoning would be compromised.
 Information on how to carry out this process is set out below.

-Watch this video if you want some visual help with restoring and cleaning cast-iron it is a great video!
+Watch this video if you want visual help restoring and cleaning cast iron.
+It is great!

 Re-Seasoning Cast Iron

-- Heat up the pan to 300 degrees then let cool until still very warm
+- Heat the pan to 300 degrees, then cool until still very warm.

 - Apply Crisco or similar shortening oil inside of Dutch oven and coat evenly while the pan is still warm